Service Trust Agreement

 How do I update the Service Trust Agreement?

-The Service Trust Agreement is updated by an exchange of emails.
+An exchange of emails updates the Service Trust Agreement.
 This is throughout the life of the Service Trust.
 Add more services as your accountant suggests over the years.
-You can also later add a scope of work, plans, diagrams and specifications.
+Later, you can add a scope of work, plans, diagrams and specifications.

 The Service Trust Agreement is silent on what it charges the firm.
 Therefore, it is never out of date.
-Your accountant advises you on what the appropriate charges are during the financial year.
+Your accountant advises you on the appropriate charges during the financial year.

 ATO’s view on service trusts